themanyone/whisper_dictation/README.md

 Set the chat language model in `app.py`.
 The first time you use it, it will download the language model from huggingface.
 Our chat implementation keeps track of the current chat session only.
 The conversation is stored in RAM, and simply discarded after the program exits.
 It is never saved to the cloud, or made available to the Galactic Federation for the authorities at Star Fleet to go over with a fine-toothed comb...

-## Advantages and tradeoffs.
+## Advantages and trade-offs.

 **Security.** Older versions used a 10-minute audio buffer that stopped when it filled up.
 Now we recycle a tiny RAM buffer.
 Although this version can run continuously without filling up hard drives, there are valid concerns about letting it run unattended, because it can listen and also type commands.
 To prevent AI from taking over, *Please set screen saver to log out or lock the computer when not in use.* Or launch whisper_dictation with `timeout` utility to shut it off after a certain period of time.

 **Whisper JAX or Whisper.cpp?** Whisper AI is currently the state of the art for open-source Python voice transcription software.
-[Whisper JAX](https://github.com/sanchit-gandhi/whisper-jax) accelerates Whisper AI with optimised JAX code.
+[Whisper JAX](https://github.com/sanchit-gandhi/whisper-jax) accelerates Whisper AI with optimized JAX code.
 [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) takes a different route, and rewrites Whisper AI in bare-metal C++, so it might yield even better performance on some accelerated hardware.
 And, if you already have C++ development libraries, video drivers, tools, and experience, C++ eliminates having to download the roughly 5 GiB of Python dependencies for Whisper JAX.

-Our implementation may be adapted to use any back-end implimentation of Whisper AI.
-All we do is record audio when sound (hopefully speech) is detected. `whisper_dictation.py` transcribes the audio internally with `whsper-jax`, `whisper_client.py` sends it to a `whisper-jax` server. `whisper_cpp_client.py`, sends audio to an accelerated [Whisper.cpp](https://github.com/ggerganov/whisper.cpp), server you set up, or another audio transcription service.
+Our implementation may be adapted to use any back-end implementation of Whisper AI.
+All we do is record audio when sound (hopefully speech) is detected. `whisper_dictation.py` transcribes the audio internally with `whisper-jax`, `whisper_client.py` sends it to a `whisper-jax` server. `whisper_cpp_client.py`, sends audio to an accelerated [Whisper.cpp](https://github.com/ggerganov/whisper.cpp), server you set up, or another audio transcription service.

-The tradeoff with running Whisper continuously is that some VRAM stays reserved until shutting down the stand-alone application or server.
+The trade-off with running Whisper continuously is that some VRAM stays reserved until shutting down the stand-alone application or server.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while these things are running.

 For a simpler, light-weight, dictation-only client/server solution, try the [voice_typing](https://github.com/themanyone/voice_typing) app.
 It uses the bash shell to record and loads up whisper only when spoken-to.
 It now has a `whisper.cpp` thin client too.
 Or try the ancient, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.

-Whisper Dictation is not optimised for making captions or transcripts of pre-recorded material.
+Whisper Dictation is not optimized for making captions or transcripts of pre-recorded material.
 Use [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
 They too have a [server with a web interface that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
 If you want real-time AI captions translating everyone's conversations in the room into English.
 If you want to watch videos with accents that are difficult to understand.
 Or if you just don't want to miss what the job interviewer asked you during that zoom call...
 WHAT???, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
 And generate captions as you record live "what you hear" from the audio monitor device (any sounds that are playing through the computer).

 ## Whisper.cpp Client